Distinguishing Kilonovae from Binary Neutron Star and Neutron Star-Black Hole Mergers: Differentiating between BNS and NSBH Kilonovae

 Finally, we examine how uncertainties in the ejecta composition, opacity, and characteristic velocity affect the BNS--NSBH separation in the post-peak decline distribution.
 Throughout this analysis, we keep the astrophysical population fixed to the fiducial ``Uniform'' prior and adopt DD2 as the EOS for both BNS and NSBH systems.

 For BNS mergers, we vary the allocation of the total unbound ejecta mass among the blue, purple, and red components from the fiducial fractions $f_m=\{0.2,0.6,0.2\}$ to $f_m=\{0.26,0.60,0.14\}$.
 The latter choice is motivated by the component-wise ejecta masses inferred for the KN associated with GW170817 \citep{Villar:2017wcc}.
 In the fiducial model, all three components are assigned the same characteristic velocity.
-In the alternate model, however, we scale the velocities of the blue, purple, and red components as $\{1,0.6,0.5\}$ times the ejecta velocity inferred from the numerical-relativity-calibrated fits (see Appendix~\ref{appsubsubsec:bns_fits}).
-This ordering, in which the blue component evolves fastest and the red component slowest, is again consistent with the phenomenology inferred from GW170817 \citep{Villar:2017wcc}.
+In the alternate model, guided by the inferred component-wise ejecta velocities for GW170817~\citep{Villar:2017wcc}, we scale the velocities of the blue, purple, and red components as $\{1,0.6,0.5\}$ times the ejecta velocity inferred from the numerical-relativity-calibrated fits (see Appendix~\ref{appsubsubsec:bns_fits}).

 For NSBH mergers, we instead vary the electron fraction, and hence the opacity, of the ejecta components.
 As discussed in Section~\ref{sec:kn_modeling}, the dynamical ejecta is expected to be highly neutron-rich and have low $Y_e$, while the disk outflow is expected to be less neutron-rich and have lower opacity.
 We vary the electron fraction of the dynamical ejecta from $Y_e=0.1$ to $Y_e=0.05$, and that of the disk wind from the fiducial value $Y_e=0.3$ to $Y_e=\{0.1,0.5\}$ \citep{Ekanger:2023mde}.
 Using the fits to the opacity data from \citet{Tanaka:2019iqp}, these values correspond to $\kappa=\{36.95,\,36.82,\,3.59,\,1.98\}\ {\rm cm}^2\,{\rm g}^{-1}$ for $Y_e=\{0.05,\,0.1,\,0.3,\,0.5\}$, respectively (see Appendix~\ref{appsubsubsec:nsbh_fits}).
 Since the fitted opacity changes only minimally between $Y_e=0.05$ and $0.1$, varying the composition of the dynamical ejecta within this range has a negligible impact on the resulting KN light curves.
 Thus, we focus on the effect of varying the disk wind composition.